operations-project/github-runner-starter/README.md

 - Network access to GitHub
 - A GitHub Personal Access Token (classic) or PAT with appropriate scopes: needs `repo` access and "self-hosted runners" administration for the target repository.
 Practically, you’ll want a token that can create registration tokens on the repository (often described here as admin:write on the repo in this script’s messages).

-Note: The script currently downloads Linux runners.
-If running on another OS, adapt accordingly.

 ## Installation
 You can use the script directly, or install it via Composer so `github-runner-starter` is available on your PATH.